-Aging Resources of Central Iowa: The Area Resources of Central Iowa serves Des Moines and central Iowa area as the local Area Agency on Aging (AAA).
-As part of their mission, they serve Medicare beneficiaries, the aging population, their families, and caregivers by planning and coordinating services and help elders in the area become more independent and lead more meaningful lives.
+Aging Resources of Central Iowa: This agency serves Des Moines and central Iowa area as the local Area Agency on Aging (AAA).
+As part of its mission, the agency serves Medicare beneficiaries, the aging population, their families, and caregivers by planning and coordinating services and help elders in the area maintain their independence.
 Staffed by a group of trained volunteers, Aging Resources offers case management for elders needing home-based services.
-Other services include family caregiver programs, provider information and assistance, as well as nutrition and health education.
+Other services include family caregiver programs, provider information and assistance, and nutrition and health education.

-Iowa Senior Health Insurance Information Program (SHIIP): This program provides free and confidential one-on-one assistance to Iowa Medicare beneficiaries.
-Their group of highly trained volunteer counselors helps seniors make informed and sound decisions about Medicare and other types of health coverage.
-SHIIP can help Medicare beneficiaries with questions about coverage, benefits, long-term care, Medicare Advantage plans, Medicare Supplement Insurance, and Medicare prescription drug coverage Their website also provides numerous links and downloadable brochures to help aid seniors.
+Iowa Senior Health Insurance Information Program (SHIIP): This program provides free and confidential one-on-one assistance to Medicare beneficiaries in Iowa.
+Their group of highly trained volunteer counselors helps seniors make informed decisions about Medicare and other types of health coverage.
+SHIIP can help Medicare beneficiaries with questions about coverage, benefits, long-term care, and Medicare plan options.
+The website also provides numerous links and downloadable brochures.

-Here are some interesting trends regarding Medicare in Iowa:
+Here are some interesting statistics from CMS regarding Medicare in Iowa as of 2015:

 - There were 429,361 beneficiaries with Medicare prescription drug coverage.